Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/welcome-slingshot.md

 <h4 style="color:#2328B0;">Get More Work Done with Tasks and Leverage Their Functionality and Flexibility</h4>

-> right now we have only projects tasks and no team tasks
 <img src="../images/welcome-tasks.png" alt="Team tasks within Slingshot" width="100%"/>

 Use tasks to your advantage to create a healthy work environment that embraces transparency while driving individual accountability.